zuhlke/engineering-posts/azb2c-with-parcel.md

 # The idea

-This question lead us to [parcel.js](https://parceljs.org/), as I need a simple build for the static web content.
+This question leads us to [parcel.js](https://parceljs.org/), as I need a simple build for the static web content.
 I didn't want to pick a JS Framework to reach that goal (but be able to add any lightweight JS content if necessary at a later stage) to just create a simple static HTML file with CSS.

 You can jump into the [github repo](https://github.com/csalv22/az-b2c-parcel/) directly to have a look implementation.

 # Setup the code
-Lets get our hands dirty and add the dependency to the current project (or create a new project first with ```yarn init```) ```yarn add --dev parcel```
+Let's get our hands dirty and add the dependency to the current project (or create a new project first with ```yarn init```) ```yarn add --dev parcel```

-Next I will create a new template file under ```/src/en.html``` (using en to represent the template for english) for azure b2c to be used:
+Next, I will create a new template file under ```/src/en.html``` (using en to represent the template for english) for azure b2c to be used:
 ```html
 <!DOCTYPE html>
 <html>